Nimara0x/rango-sdk/README.md

-# Rango Python SDK
+# Rango Multi-Step SDK
-An asynchronous Rango-SDK written in Python +3.9.
+An asynchronous Rango-Multi-SDK written in Python +3.9.
 To start the sdk, install it using the following command:

 `pip install rango-sdk`